GT Racing 2: The Real Car Experience

-GT Racing 2: The Real Car Experience is a delisted 2013 racing video game developed by Gameloft Bulgaria and published by Gameloft.
+GT Racing 2: The Real Car Experience is a delisted 2013 mobile racing video game developed by Gameloft Bulgaria and published by Gameloft.
 It was the sequel to GT Racing: Motor Academy.

 Gameloft quietly delisted and closed online servers of the game on December 1, 2023.
 Gameloft made no announcement.
 The game is no longer available on Play Store and App Store.
 The game can still be played but only in career mode and if the app was downloaded before the shutdown date.

 Gameplay

 GT Racing 2: The Real Car Experience was a racing game similar to the series Real Racing, especially Real Racing 3 and the second installment in the Gameloft racing series as a continuation of GT Racing: Motor Academy.
 It provided 67 licensed cars from more than 30 manufacturers and 13 tracks.
 The single player mode included real controller ghosts similar to RR3.
 The single player mode was divided into 7 levels.
 Just like in RR3, you needed special cars to finish specific levels.

 Players could purchase temporary boosts and permanent upgrades.

 In multiplayer you were able to compete against other players from all over the world and create teams.
 There were more than 1,400 events in total with modes such as classic races, duels, knockout and overtaking.
 New challenges were added weekly.
 There were different weather conditions, driving aids and customization options.